 |American Express Aeroplan®* Card||American Express Aeroplan Reserve®* Card|

-2,500 Aeroplan points for each monthly billing period in which you spend $500 in purchases on your Card for the first 12 months (maximum 30,000)
+Plus, earn 2,500 Aeroplan points for each monthly billing period in which you spend $500 in purchases on your Card for the first 6 months of Cardmembership.
+That could add up to 15,000 Aeroplan points.

-5,000 Aeroplan points for each monthly billing period in which you spend $1,000 in purchases on your Card for the first 12 months (maximum 60,000)
+Plus, you can also earn 5,000 Aeroplan points for each monthly billing period in which you spend $1,000 in purchases on your Card for the first 6 months of Cardmembership.
+That could add up to 30,000 Aeroplan points.

 |Points Earned Per $1 Spent With Air Canada®* and Air Canada Vacations®*||2||3|